 2. On the other hand, the Ancient City of Athens Greece was known for its intellectual pursuits.
 The people were consumed with producing great works of literature and other forms of arts and for their scientific outlook.

 Each of the city-states in Athens was ruled by a God or by a Goddess thus the Greeks believed.
 Ancient Greece Athens was ruled by Athena.
 She was considered to be the goddess of wisdom who bestowed her powers upon the people owing to which they constructed such magnificent works of arts and science.
 Probably it is for this reason that the people of Athens emphasized so much on education.

 However, the people of the city had conservative notions when it came to the girls.
 They were confined to their houses.
-They learned household works from their mothers at home.
+They learned household work from their mothers at home.
 They were denied many rights that the men enjoyed.
-For example, they were denied the right to vote, the right to possess property etc.
+For example, they were denied the right to vote, the right to possess property, etc.

-In schools they were taught the poems of Homer, they were taught how to read, write, they were taught how to do public speaking, solve mathematics etc. in middle school they were taught science, math and how the government machinery functions.
+In schools they were taught the poems of Homer, they were taught how to read, and write, they were taught how to do public speaking, solve mathematics, etc. in middle school they were taught science, math, and how the government machinery functions.